 Don’t know which cheese to buy?

 You can bet there’s a wine out there for every cheese.
-In general, white wine tends to work better with cheese, as the high acidity of the wine breaks down the fat.
+In general, white wine tends to work better with cheese, as the wine’s high acidity breaks down the fat.
 However, there are red wines that can work well with mature cheeses.

 You’ll notice some pairings repeat so you can mix and match with ease for your next party.

-There are numerous studies finding the strong flavour of cheese accentuates the dominant flavours in wine.
-Interestingly, researches show your wine palate becomes more sensitive when combining cheese and wine so you will be able to detect more lovely flavours in the wine.
+There are numerous studies finding the strong flavour of cheese accentuates the dominant flavours in the wine.
+Interestingly, research shows your wine palate becomes more sensitive when combining cheese and wine so that you will detect more lovely flavours in the wine.

-But in order to get this heightened taste sensation, you need to pair the two right.
+But to get this heightened taste sensation, you need to pair the two right.

 Here is my guide to pairing the perfect cheese with your delicious wine with the most popular wines and cheeses pairings!